franciscoengenheiro/franciscoengenheiro/README.md

 - **🌌 Space Enthusiast:**
-  Fascinated by the cosmos and the mysteries of the universe, with a particular interest in the latest discoveries and developments in space exploration and knowledge
+  Fascinated by the cosmos and the mysteries of the universe, with a particular interest in the latest discoveries and developments in space exploration

 </details>